ankitrout2903/textbase-titans/README.md

 ## usage

 - we can use Mindsdb to store and train a large amount of data on our AI model.
-- We can fuse many famous personalities and talk to them and see how would have they responded.
+- We can fuse many famous personalities who have been passed away right now and talk to them and see how would have they responded.
 - So what next Harry potter physics teacher or a tommy pet dog who could talk if he could , there is no limit to our imaginatioon and limit on the power of AI.

 ## Getting Started